Opposition: The Expansion of Gambling

 SB 377 by Sen. Bo Hatchett; HB 1084 by Rep. Will Wade: It is important our children know that they are all “image bearers,” and they should not be made to feel ashamed of who they are and be distrustful of their neighbor.
 Children do not need to feel as though they are inherently oppressed or inherently oppressors based on their race.

-Status: HB 1084 was approved by the House (92-63) and has been sent to the Senate to be assigned to a committee.
-SB 377 received a Senate floor vote and was approved (32-20) and has been sent to the House to be assigned to a committee.
+Status: HB 1084 was approved by the House two weeks ago (92-63) and has been sent to the Senate to be assigned to a committee.
+SB 377 received a Senate floor vote and was approved last week (32-20) and has been sent to the House to be assigned to a committee.

 Support: The “Parents Bill of Rights” for Public Schools